-SB 213 is an omnibus land use bill that attempts to increase the availability of affordable housing stock in urban areas by allowing the construction of accessory dwelling units (ADUs) and duplexes, triplexes and fourplexes as a use by right, if adequate infrastructure is present.
-The bill also seeks to increase the amount of workforce housing in certain rural resort regions.
+SB 213 is an omnibus land use bill that attempts to increase the availability of affordable housing stock in urban areas by allowing the construction of accessory dwelling units (ADUs) and duplexes, triplexes and fourplexes as a use by right within incorporated areas, if adequate infrastructure is present.
+The bill also seeks to increase the amount of workforce housing in certain rural resort communities.

 The bill's housing requirements are largely applicable only to municipalities, but there are some planning aspects in the bill that apply to county governments.
 Under the legislation, counties are required to adopt a master or comprehensive plan - but they are allowed to decide locally if that plan is advisory or regulatory in nature.
 Urban counties will have to include additional elements like water sufficiency and greenfield development in their plans.
 The bill also prohibits any local government from enacting or enforcing residential occupancy limits that differ based on the relationships of the occupants of the dwelling.
-The bill has been assigned to the Senate Local Government & Housing Committee but will not be heard until after the Long Bill has been passed by the Senate.
+Finally, the bill directs the state to develop a series of strategic growth objectives and regional transportation plans must comply with these objectives.